Peach Cobbler Bread Pudding Simple and Delicious Treat

 Instructions

-Make the custard mixture: In a large mixing bowl, vigorously whisk together the whole milk, heavy cream, eggs, granulated sugar, vanilla extract, ground cinnamon, freshly grated nutmeg, and sea salt until the mixture is smooth and well combined.
+In a large mixing bowl, whisk together the whole milk, heavy cream, eggs, granulated sugar, vanilla extract, ground cinnamon, freshly grated nutmeg, and sea salt until smooth.

-Soak the bread: Gently fold the cubed stale bread into the custard mixture, making sure each piece is well coated.
-Allow the bread to soak in the mixture for about 15 minutes, giving it the chance to absorb the flavors.
+Gently fold the cubed stale bread into the custard mixture, ensuring each piece is well coated.
+Allow to soak for about 15 minutes.

-Prepare the peaches: In a separate bowl, combine the sliced peaches with the packed brown sugar.
-Let the peaches sit for about 10 minutes to macerate, which will enhance their natural sweetness.
+In a separate bowl, combine the sliced peaches with the packed brown sugar and let sit for about 10 minutes to macerate.

-Combine ingredients: Once the bread has soaked, stir in the roughly chopped pecans and carefully fold in the macerated peaches, ensuring an even distribution throughout the bread mixture.
+Once the bread has soaked, stir in the chopped pecans and fold in the macerated peaches.

-Transfer to baking dish: Pour the entire mixture into the prepared baking dish, spreading it evenly.
-Drizzle the melted butter over the top, allowing it to enrich the pudding as it bakes.
+Pour the mixture into the prepared baking dish, spreading it evenly.
+Drizzle the melted butter over the top.